 The below represents the December development roundup for 2017.
 This will serve as a recap of 2017 and direction for Q1 2018.
 We’d like to take this opportunity to wish everyone all the best for the end of year holiday period.

 This year, 2017, saw the release of the 1st decentralized application for the vDapps section.
 That game is vSlots.
 A fully decentralized slot machine was the vision, processing bets directly on the Ethereum blockchain.
 That dream is realized in its earliest iteration, on the main network.

 Blockchains are good for censorship resistance and transparency.
 It is the intention of the vDice brand to leverage those inherent strengths.

-When faced with any number of engineering and implementation choices, developers we prefer to work with will always go with those that favor decentralization.
-We work with game development teams that favor these traits.
+When faced with any number of engineering and implementation choices, we prefer to create UI/UX for games that favor decentralization.

 The response to the beta release of vSlots has been strong.
 There has been a lot of feedback.
 We continue to improve games user experience, according to that feedback.